Training safely with Camden Kempo

 - can organise British Sigh Language translators at no extra cost

 - provide wheelchair access via the ground floor of Camden Dance Academy.
-If you make use of a wheelchair please let us know as we can move our training to be accessible
+If you make use of a wheelchair please let us know so we can move our training to be accessible

 - And if we do happen to have missed something you need, please email email@example.com